Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-protect-worksheet.md

         //        does not run until the toggle logic has been queued.
     ```

 2. You can't have two `return` statements in the same unbranching code path, so delete the final line `return context.sync();` at the end of the `Excel.run`.
-(You will add a new final `context.sync`, in a later step.)
+You will add a new final `context.sync`, in a later step.
 3. Cut the `if ... else` structure in the `toggleProtection` method and paste it in place of `TODO3`.
 4. Replace `TODO4` with the following code.
-Note about this code:
+Note:
    - Passing the `sync` method to a `then` function ensures that it does not run until either `sheet.protection.unprotect()` or `sheet.protection.protect()` has been queued.
    - The `then` method invokes whatever function is passed to it, and you don't want `sync` to be invoked twice, so leave off the "()" from the end of `context.sync`.